+A site or each lot on a plan of subdivision must be capable of draining and disposing of sewage and liquid trade waste -

+(a) A site or each lot on a plan of subdivision must drain and dispose of sewage and liquid trade waste -

+- (a) to a sewerage system provided in accordance with the Water and Sewerage Industry Act 2008; or

+- (b) by on-site disposal if -

+- sewage or liquid trade waste cannot be drained to a reticulated sewer system; and

+- (ii) the development

+- a. is for a single dwelling; or

+- provides for an equivalent

+population of not more than 10

+people per day; or

+- c. creates a total sewage and waste water flow of not more than1,000l per day; and

+- (iii) the site has capacity for on-site disposal of domestic waste water in accordance with AS/NZS1547:2012 Onsite domestic-wastewater management clear of any defined building area or access strip

-- there is not a reticulated water supply; and (b) lt m sup ust be unnecessary to require a water ply (ii) dev elopment is for - a. a single dwelling; or b. a use with an equivalent population of not more than 10 people per day A4 P4 be c apak ole of n lot on a plan of subdivision must f draining and disposing of sewage ide waste - (a) mus te or each lot on a plan of subdivision st drain and dispose of sewage and id trade waste - (a) acco ordai erage system provided in nce with the Water and Sewerage Act 2008 ; or (i) in accordance with any prescribed emission limits for discharge of waste water; (b) by c (i) sew e disposal if - vage or liquid trade waste cannot (ii) in accordance with any limit advised by the Tasmanian Environmental Protection Agency; (ii) syst drained to a reticulated sewer em; and development - (iii) without likely adverse impact for the health or amenity of the land and adjacent land; (iii) is for a single dwelling; or provides for an equivalent population of not more than 10 people per day; or creates a total sewage and waste water flow of not more than 1,000l per day; and site has capacity for on-site (b) lt m arra without compromise to water quality objectives for surface or ground water established under the State Policy on Water Quality Management 1997; and ust be unnecessary to require ingements for the drainage and disposal ewage or liquid trade waste acco site mai oosal of domestic waste water in ordance with AS/NZS1547:2012 On- domestic-wastewater nagement clear of any defined ding area or access strip A5 Р5 be c ole of n lot on a plan of subdivision must f draining and disposing of - (a) te or each lot on a plan of subdivision st drain and dispose of stormwater -
+- (i) in accordance with any prescribed emission limits for discharge of waste water: - (ii) in accordance with any limit advised by the Tasmanian Environmental Protection Agency; - (iii) without likely adverse impact for the health or amenity of the land and adjacent land; - (iv) without compromise to water quality objectives for surface or ground water established under the State Policy on Water Quality Management 1997; and - b) It must be unnecessary to require arrangements for the drainage and disposal of sewage or liquid trade waste

-(a) to a stormwater system provided in

-accordance with the Urban Drainage Act

-2013 ; or
+A site or each lot on a plan of subdivision must be capable of draining and disposing of stormwater -

-- (b) if storm water cannot be drained to a stormwater system - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - - a. the site has an area of not less than 5000m2; - b. the disposal area is not within any defined building area; - c. the disposal area is not within any area required for the disposal of sewage; - d. the disposal area is not within any access strip; and - e. not more than 50% of the site is impervious surface; and - (iii) the development is for a single dwelling
+- (a) to a stormwater system provided in accordance with the Urban Drainage Act 2013; or - (b) if storm water cannot be drained to a stormwater system - - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - a. the site has an area of not less than 5000m2; - b. the disposal area is not within any defined building area; - the disposal area is not within any area required for the disposal of sewage; - the disposal area is not within any access strip; and

-- (i) to accommodate the anticipated stormwater - a. currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater to receiving waters; - (v) to manage the quality of stormwater discharged to receiving waters; and - (vi) to provide positive drainage away from any sewer pipe, on-site sewage disposal system, or building area; or - (b) It must be unnecessary to require arrangements for the drainage and disposal of stormwater
+- (a) A site or each lot on a plan of subdivision must drain and dispose of stormwater - (i) to accommodate the anticipated stormwater - - currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater to receiving waters; - (v) to manage the quality of stormwater discharged to receiving waters; and - (vi) to provide positive drainage away from any sewer pipe, on-site sewage disposal system, or building area; or